 Investment incentives in the Czech Republic

 The Czech Republic offers a variety of investment incentives.
-The most prevalent in recent years have been incentives for investments in the manufacturing industry, but the range of eligible projects now include business support services, covering shared service centres, software development centres, high-tech repair centres and data centres.
+The most prevalent in recent years have been incentives for investments in the manufacturing industry, but the range of eligible projects now include business support services, which cover shared service centres, software development centres, high-tech repair centres and data centres.
 As incentives are considered state aid, they are granted in full compliance with EU state aid regulations.

-- income tax relief for up to ten years for a new company established for an investment project and partial tax relief for up to ten years for an existing company which will be expanding an investment project
+- income tax relief for up to ten years for a new company established for an investment project and partial tax relief for up to ten years for an existing company which will be expanding an investment project;

 - employment subsidies in the form of grants for job creation and training with respect to technology centres (available only in regions with high unemployment rates)